Cornelius-Adeyemi/Findar-test-task/README.md

 - [ ] get a book details
 - [ ] get list of book details

+- to register  a user with the USER role, passcode is not required

 ## Testing
 All endpoints requires access token except the login/register endpoints